hampelm/ddot-ontime/README.md

-ddot-stop-finder
+DDOT Service Overview
 ================

-Find DDOT stops near a location and give the user a nice printable poster.
+Gives a quick overview of the DDOT system.

 Let us know if you'd like any help using the DDOT API by emailing detroit@codeforamerica.org